-- Pen, pencil, ruler, calculator and student diary as a minimum expectation.
-Reading book for Yr7/8/9. - Exercise books and work-books when they have been working at home - Appropriate kit for PE lessons - Ingredients for Food and Nutrition lessons - An appropriate bag (one which is big enough to carry all the necessary equipment and kit) - In addition, students will benefit from bringing other basic stationery including colouring pencils, rubbers and specialised equipment for particular lessons - Students should not bring valuable items into the school the school will not accept liability if things go missing - We recommend that music headphones, MP3/MP4 players, mobile phones and other electronic devices are not bought into school
+- 2 x Pens (black or blue), 2 x pencils, ruler, rubber, pencil sharpener, protractor, compass, calculator, a bottle of water and student diary as a minimum expectation.
+Reading book for Yr7/8/9. - Exercise books and work-books when they have been working at home - Appropriate kit for PE lessons - Ingredients for Food Technology lessons - An appropriate bag (one which is big enough to carry all the necessary equipment and kit) - In addition, students will benefit from bringing other basic stationery including colouring pencils, rubbers and specialised equipment for particular lessons - Students should not bring valuable items into the school the school will not accept liability if things go missing - We recommend that music headphones, MP3/MP4 players, mobile phones and other electronic devices are not brought into school